kalvinparker/KSyP.tech/pages/GSC/fundamental-secuurity-concepts.md

 ## Fundamental Security Concepts

 ### Confidentiality, Integrity, and Availability (CIA)
-* **Confidentiality:** Ensuring information remains private and accessible only to authorized individuals.
+* **Confidentiality:** Ensuring information remains private and accessible only to authorised individuals.
    * Encryption
-* **Integrity:** Maintaining the accuracy and completeness of data, preventing unauthorized modifications.
+* **Integrity:** Maintaining the accuracy and completeness of data, preventing unauthorised modifications.
    * Checksums
    * Code Signing
 * **Availability:** Ensuring timely and reliable access to information and services.